 - Treaty First Nations lands

 An order-in-council was used to set aside or give an interest in Alberta public lands to Canada for purposes such as national defence.
-The department and the agency do administer public lands within the Cold Lake and Wainwright Air Weapons Range, understanding the applicant must ensure through contact with Department of National Defense (Canada) for consent of that activity.
+The Government and the agency do administer public lands within the Cold Lake and Wainwright Air Weapons Range, understanding the applicant must ensure through contact with Department of National Defense (Canada) for consent of that activity.

 Glossary of terms